 Key Aspects to Consider Before Strategizing Cloud Computing During the Pandemic

 However, switching workloads to the cloud would not immediately improve the organization’s ability to deal with pandemic-related pressures.
-Cloud computing business strategy includes a range of distinct architectures, services, and techniques, some of which are more successful than others at addressing COVID-19 challenges.
+Cloud computing business strategy includes various architectures, services, and techniques, some more successful than others at addressing COVID-19 challenges.

 Microsoft office 365 solutions - CSE